 Class: IntervalVar

 The interval variable can be optional.
-In this case the solver can decide to make the interval absent, what is usually interpreted as the fact that the interval doesn't exist, the task/action was not executed or the operation was not performed.
-When the interval variable is absent then its start, end and length are also absent.
-Boolean expression that represents the presence of the interval variable can be accessed using IntervalVar.presence and Model.presenceOf.
+In this case, the solver can decide to make the interval absent, which is usually interpreted as the fact that the interval doesn't exist, the task/action was not executed, or the operation was not performed.
+When the interval variable is absent, its start, end, and length are also absent.
+A boolean expression that represents the presence of the interval variable can be accessed using IntervalVar.presence and Model.presenceOf.

 @example: present interval variables